 Clint Eastwood's son, Scott Eastwood (credited under his birth name, Scott Reeves) appeared in the movie as Trey.
 Another son, Kyle Eastwood (who for many years was presumed to be his only son) provided the film's music score.

-The "cool medal" the kids find in Walt's basement is the Silver Star, the U.S. military's third highest award for valor in combat.
+The "cool medal" the kids find in Walt's basement is the Silver Star, the U.S. Military's third-highest award for valor in combat.
 Despite its predominately gold color, it gets its name from the smaller silver star (based on the small silver World War I Citation Star) set inside the large gold star.

-Walt Kowalski's gun collection seems to consists of weapons he used in the military.
+Walt Kowalski's gun collection seems to consist of weapons he used in the military.
 His rifle is an American M1 Garand, a 9.5lb .30-06 gas-operated rifle.
 It was first issued during WWII, then re-issued in Korea before being phased out by the M14 selective fire .308 rifle.
 His pistol is an M1911A1, a .45 ACP semi-automatic handgun also issued during the Korean war.

 In the original screenplay, Gran Torino (2008) is set over winter and spring.
 When Walt notices the Hmong cutting the chicken's head off, he spits in the snow.
 Thao is also pushed off a bike into the snow by the Latinos.
 It cuts forward three months to spring after this.